 Eating the Keto way: since the keto diet shopping list has to be planned carefully, you boost the fat intake and limit foods that could be converted into sugar.

 Fasting: this is a popular thing among the keto dieters.
 There are a few different ways of how to approach fasting.
 You can either eat nothing for a few days or stick to intermittent fasting, where you eat only during a certain time.
-You can also skip meals or even ration your meals.
+You can also skip meals or even ration your meal plan.

-Why fasting?
 Because your body will burn the glucose first and then switch to fat, producing ketones in the process.

 Some additional tips on how to get in ketosis include:

 - Getting enough sleep

 - Stay away from snacks when you’re not hungry

 How do I know I’m in Ketosis?